BBQ Recipes

 Quick Grilling Tips:

-- Use direct heat for quick cooking and indirect heat for thicker cuts.
+- Use direct heat for quick cooks, indirect for them thicker pieces.

 Quick Smoking Tips:

-- Use apple, cherry, or hickory wood for a tasty flavor boost.
+- Toss in apple, cherry, or hickory wood chunks for a flavor punch.

 Quick Flattop Tips:

-- Avoid Overcooking: Remove breasts at 160°F and let carryover heat finish the job.
+- Avoid Overcooking: Pull breasts at 160°F; carryover heat finishes it.

 -